aldebaran/qibuild/doc/tutos/advanced/using_a_cross_toolchain.rst

 So how do you configure qibuild to use the cross toolchain ?

-Part of the answer is in the Manaing build configurations tutorial.

-Here’s what you should do :
+Here's what you should do :

 Create a .qi/build-cross.cfg looking like::